 Custer State Park offers challenging mountain climbing.

-For 2023, the Buffalo Round Up is Friday, September 29, and the parking lot opens at 6:15 a.m.
-Both breakfast and lunch are available for purchase.
+For 2024, the Buffalo Round Up is Friday, September 27.
+The parking lot opens at 6:15 a.m.
+Breakfast and lunch are available for purchase.

-It is extremely popular event attracts over 14,000 attendeess each year and reservations are a must.
-After the round-up attend the Annual Buffalo Arts Festival at the Peter Norbeck Outdoor Education Center.
-It will be Thursday, September 28 to Saturday, September 30.
+It is an extremely popular event that attracts over 14,000 attendees yearly, and reservations are necessary.
+After the round-up, attend the Annual Buffalo Arts Festival at the Peter Norbeck Outdoor Education Center.
+It will be from Thursday, September 26, to Saturday, September 28.

 Boating and Fishing

-With several lakes in Custer State Park, visitors can rent a canoe, kayak or SUP.
-Available by the half-hour and hour at Sulvan Lake and Legion Lake.
+Several lakes in Custer State Park allow visitors to rent a canoe, kayak or SUP.
+Rentals are available by the half-hour and hour at Sulvan Lake and Legion Lake.
 Rates start at $14 for a half-hour and include a life jacket.

 Sylan Lake and Legion Lake both offer swimming beaches.

-Fishing licenses required to fish in Custer State Park and available at the General Stores inside the park.
+Fishing licenses are required to fish in Custer State Park and are available at the General Stores inside the park.

 Kids at Custer State Park